Interview with Kristin Smith-Zuccala

 5. Just for fun.
 Kristin Smith-Zuccala, can you tell us your favourite workout music?
 Go!

 I’ll admit that I’m a creature of habit and tend to listen to the same workout playlist all the time.
-I don’t want to give all my secrets away to my opponent but I will share that the following may or may not be on the previously mentioned playlist: Remember The Name (Fort Minor), The Champ (Nelly), and Best of You (Foo Fighters).
+I don’t want to give all my secrets away to my opponent.
+However, I will share that the following may or may not be on the playlist – Remember The Name (Fort Minor), The Champ (Nelly), and Best of You (Foo Fighters).

 Our team has been busy training at the gym regularly, on top of our typical work schedules.
 We are fundraising to generate more awareness and support for Fight To End Cancer.
 Through this incredible journey, I am fighting for the loved ones I’ve lost, the loved ones you’ve lost, the ones currently fighting, and the ones who will have to fight.
 I am fighting for us.